🎉 Get 50% discount on All Access plans. Ends in

 As a result, both platforms are powerful in their own right.
 You should select the one that matches your abilities, your project needs, and how much time you want to spend managing your site.

 There are so many different ways to build a website today and choosing the right one can be confusing.
-WordPress and Framer are two of the most popular CMSs.
+WordPress and Framer are two of the most popular CMS.
 They both help you create websites, but they work in very different ways.

-In 2025, the web design environment will be very different.
+In 2026, the web design environment will be very different.
 Designers want tools that are smooth, fast, and let their creativity flow without technical hassle.
 Nobody wants to waste hours fixing broken plugins or wrestling with clunky dashboards.
 A beautiful and quick implementation of your ideas is what you want.

 This guide is for designers, freelancers, creative teams, and small agencies who want to choose the best CMS for their needs.
 It will save you time and frustration to know the pros and cons of Framer and WordPress before building a client's site.